 From 1st April 2017, the rateable values will be based on the valuation date of 1st April 2015.

 For more information on the 2017 Revaluation, rateable values and business rates go to www.gov.uk/voa/revaluation.

-The City of Lincoln Council calculates the Business Rates bill by multiplying the rateable value of the property by the multiplier or ‘poundage’, which the Government sets from 1st April each year for the whole of England.
-The Government normally changes the multiplier every year to move in line with inflation.
+We calculate your business rates bill by multiplying the rateable value of the property by the multiplier or ‘poundage’, which the government sets from 1st April each year for the whole of England.
+The government normally changes the multiplier every year to move in line with inflation.

 By law the multiplier cannot go up by more than the rate of inflation, except in the year of a revaluation when it is set at a level; this will keep the total amount raised in rates after the revaluation the same as before, plus inflation for that year.

 The current multiplier for 2016/17 is £0.497 and for small businesses is £0.484, this figure can also be found on the front of your bill.

 In the simplest scenario, a business with a rateable value of £20,000 would have a bill for £9,940 for 2016/17, which would be payable over ten months.
 This was calculated by multiplying the rateable value (in this case, £20,000) by the current years multiplier (£0.497).